Russia detains economy minister over alleged $2M bribe for oil deal

 Related: Russia barges in on Iran's oil bromance with India

-Ulyukayev had been under investigation for more than a year and was caught accepting the bribe, state news agency RIA Novosti reported, citing officials at the Investigative Committee.
+Ulyukayev had been under investigation for more than a year, according to state news agency RIA Novosti.

+The Investigative Committee said that Ulyukayev had been caught accepting the bribe.
+The group is Russia's top federal investigative and anti-corruption body, and its leader reports directly to Putin.

+Rosneft declined to comment on the investigation, but said the Bashneft deal complied with Russian laws.
-CNN wasn't immediately able to reach Ulyukayev or Rosneft for comment early Tuesday.

-Ulyukayev remains in custody while the investigation continues, according to authorities.
+CNN wasn't immediately able to reach Ulyukayev for comment Tuesday.
+He remains in custody while the investigation continues, according to authorities.

 A former deputy finance minister and central bank chairman, he was appointed economic development minister more than three years ago.